 Each year the Biodiversity Project receives a number of queries on the issue of Ragwort.
-Ragwort is the name for 4 similar native wildflower species of the Asteracecea (Daisy) family.
-The plant grows in profusion along roadsides, disturbed ground and unmanaged grasslands.
+Ragwort is a native wildflower that is a member of the Asteracecea (Daisy) family.
+The plant grows in profusion along roadsides, disturbed ground and un-managed grasslands.
 It is a very attractive flower and is beneficial to many insects especially the Cinnibar moth caterpillar for which it is the food plant.

 The Department of Agriculture, Food and the Marine has useful guidelines on the control of Ragwort which you can view below .
 Further information on Ragwort and other noxious weeds may be found on their website – DAFM website

 Ragwort is not harmful to humans, cats or dogs.